srcimon/screwbox/README.md

 ## Current status
 ScrewBox is a personal pet project since february 2021.
 It has no constant commits and has not been released yet.

-## Getting started
-1. Clone this repository.
-2. Start one of example applications:
-  - `HelloWorldExample` an hello world application
-  - `GameOfLifeExample` an interactive game of life implementation
-  - `PathfindingExample` example showing how to use pathfinding and importing maps from [Tiled Editor](https://www.mapeditor.org)
-  - `PlatformerExample` a more complex example showing how to make a platformer

 ## Features
 - **Entity Component Engine** Add and remove game objects and behaviour.
 Save and load the game state.
 - **Render Engine** Fast rendering of shapes, animated graphics and text.
 Enhance graphics with dynamic light and shadow effects.